benrayfield/wikibinator106/README.md

 # wikibinator106
 (TODO) A deterministic way for millions of people and AIs to build and play together in p2p, safely sandboxed but not dumbed-down, a very simple kind of self-aware living number, where 2 numbers combine to create or find another number, and so on, and a number can be anything such a word, video, game, simulation, publicKey, GPU optimization, music tools, way to use multiple clouds together, etc.

+A universal function of 7..127 params, which is a combinator, universal lambda, and pattern calculus function, and is designed to be GPU optimized and for gaming-low-lag sync in p2p network, graphics, sound, etc, and has bitstrings built in up to 2^120 bits which in abstract math are padded with 10000...000 until next powOf2 and can be sparse or dense, but in practice will store only the parts you actually need.

 UPDATE: Here's the id256 datastruct (and can derive new kinds of ids at runtime but got to start somewhere):

 * 8 bits of magic/isliteralcbt256 (if it starts with anything except 111110 then its 256 literal bits that are their own id,